hraban/mac-app-util/.github/issue_template.md

 Thanks for reporting a bug.

 If you fill out every section I can try to help.
-If you don’t I’ll end up copy / pasting these questions again becausae I need them to at least try and reproduce the issue.
+If you don’t I’ll end up copy / pasting these questions again because I need them to at least try and reproduce the issue.

 If your issue doesn’t fit this template, just be aware that the first thing I have to do is reproduce your issue.
 I can’t do any debugging until I can reproduce the bug.